 Hodson Trust-John Carter Brown Fellow

-We welcome Richard Francis to the Washington College community during June and July, 2014.
+We welcomed Richard Francis to the Washington College community during June and July, 2014.

 Dr. Richard Francis is the 2013-14 Hodson Trust-John Carter Brown Library Fellow.
-Francis is conducting research for his current project, a novel based upon the life of Boston merchant and judge Samuel Sewall, at the John Carter Brown Library in fall 2013.
-We will welcome him to Chestertown to complete the writing portion of the fellowship during the summer of 2014.
+Francis conducted research for his current project, a novel based upon the life of Boston merchant and judge Samuel Sewall, at the John Carter Brown Library in fall 2013.
+He was in Chestertown to complete the writing portion of the fellowship during the summer of 2014.

 Francis holds a Ph.D. from Exeter University and spent two years as an American Council of Learned Societies Fellow at Harvard before teaching American literature at Manchester University and the University of Tripoli.
 Francis alternates between writing novels and nonfiction (biographies and works about the history of American culture).
 He is the author of Transcendental Utopias (Cornell University Press, 1997), Judge Sewall’s Apology: The Salem Witch Trials and the Forming of a Conscience (Fourth Estate, 2005), and Fruitlands: The Alcott Family and Their Search for Utopia (Yale, 2010), as well as ten novels, including The Old Spring (Tindal, 2010) and Prospect Hill (Fourth Estate, 2003).
 Francis has received awards from the Arts Council, the Arts and Humanities Research Board, and the British Academy.
 For more information on Richard Francis and his work, please visit: http://richardfrancis.wordpress.com/